Aaron98990/ways-of-the-game/misconduct.md

 - Yo.
 Yo.
 Yo.
 Move on, fam.
 - No more (with baseball safe sign)
 - Did you ask for permission to sub? (rather than saying I'll card you next time)
+- Don't do x.
+This isn't a suggestion.

 ## Cautions